 Market standards and grades play vital roles in commodities markets.
 We discuss their value and how they emerge, introduce the concept of product definitions, and share our commitment to open, cooperative standards-development processes.

 Globally-acceptable standards for grading hay have eluded market participants for over a century.
 Now, new analytical techniques and cooperation on creating a rigorous product definition for hay may finally make such standards a reality.

 Contribute your knowledge

-We've drafted a product definition for hay in an open format that anyone can edit, using the same software that powers Wikipedia.
-Contribute your knowledge and ideas.
-Let's create a free product definition that works for everyone.
+We've drafted and published a hay description model in an open format that anyone can use, and welcome you to contribute your knowledge and ideas to improving it.
+Let's create a standard description model that works for everyone.

 Fieldgram endorses OpenStand

 We're committed to cooperatively-developed, freely-available market standards for commodities and endorse the principles of OpenStand, the global community for open innovation.

 Join us in supporting the Modern Paradigm for Standards.